These crispy smoked chicken legs have a deep smoky flavor penetrating the meat, all wrapped up in a shatteringly crisp chicken skin!

 How Do You Get Crispy Chicken Skin

-You don't get crispy chicken skin in the smoker.
-It is impossible to crisp skin at low temperatures without drying out the meat into jerky.
-To get crispy chicken skin you need to hit the skin with intense heat.
-The high heat will essentially expel the moisture from the skin and fry it into a crisp.
+You don't get crispy chicken skin by cooking it in a smoker for a couple of hours.
+It is impossible to crisp skin at lower temperatures without drying out the meat into jerky.
+To get crispy chicken skin you need to hit the skin with high heat.
+The higher temperatures will essentially expel the moisture from the skin and fry it into a crisp.
 Perfect.

-Crispy Smoked Chicken Legs Recipe
+Smoked Chicken Legs Recipe

-- ~3 tbsp Olive Oil
+- 3 tablespoons Olive Oil

 - Prepare the chicken by separating the drumsticks if desired and place all pieces in a clean plastic storage bag.

 - Preheat your smoker to 250 degrees.

 - *At this point the recipe can be paused if you wish to prep these to eat another day.
 Just store in the fridge until you wish to continue with the next step.*

 - Preheat your broiler to high and place chicken in the center of the oven, skin side up (placing the chicken too close to the broiler will prevent some skin from getting crispy before the top blackens).
 In a few minutes you will hear the crackling of the fat on the skin and baking sheet, at this point the chicken is just about done.
-Take it out just before it starts to burn.
+Take it out just before the skin starts to burn.